 er can be wrapped into a BufReader

-, which provides an efficient way of reading a stream of bytes line by line, which is what we do internally.
+, which provides an efficient way of reading a stream of bytes line by line, without materializing the entire stream in memory:

 /// Read tokens from any `Read`er